-One of the reasons I like Trello so much is that it’s very visual – not only are projects (or “boards”) organized into “lists” and “cards” you can easily move around, and you can add color-coded tags, but you can also change the board background.
-(Free users can choose from several preset backgrounds, and Gold users can upload their own images.)
+One of the reasons I love Trello so much is that it’s very visual – not only are projects (or “boards”) organized into “lists” and “cards” you can easily move around, and you can add color-coded tags, but you can also change the project board background and add images to each card (task).

 Here are two big binders I use for my own business:

 “The Hobbit: An Unexpected Journey” contains all my business documents and receipts.
 It reminds me how this freelance business of mine is an adventure, and I’m kind of like Bilbo, trying to find my way in a world filled with big men and scary monsters, discovering my courage in the process.

 The other one contains all my paper sketches (because I start all my work on paper) and final printed designs of my client projects.
 It features lovely red cups, teapots, ornaments, roses and dots – all the things I love.

 Do not underestimate the power of beautiful stationery, especially if you’re a visual artist.